CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ```

 Here, with `--(*)` have been marked two additional fields with auto-generated values.
-These are: `cid` -- an automatically generated primary key and `created` -- when the record was created.
+These are: `cid` field -- an automatically generated primary key and `created` field -- when the record was created.
 They will be later used by CogStack pipeline for data partitioning when processing the records.
 The `patient` and `encounters` tables have their primary keys (`ID` field) already defined (of `UUID` type) and are included in the input CSV files.

 ## Database schema -- views